Athou/commafeed/README.md

 When the build is complete:

+- a zip containing all jars required to run the application is located at `commafeed-server/target/commafeed-<version>-<database>.zip`.
+Extract it and run the application with `java -jar quarkus-run.jar`
 - if you used the native profile, the executable is located at `commafeed-server/target/commafeed-<version>-<database>-<platform>-<arch>-runner[.exe]`
-- if you did not use the native profile, a zip containing all jars required to run the application is located at `commafeed-server/target/commafeed-<version>-<database>.zip`.
-Extract it and run the application with `java -jar quarkus-run.jar`

 ### Memory management (`jvm` package only)